-- Do not rub the piercing vigorously, but gently with a cotton ball soaked in the warm water and soap solution
+- Do not rub the piercing vigorously, just gently with a cotton ball soaked in the warm water and soap solution

 - Repeat at least twice a day

-Saltwater has natural healing properties that kill bacteria, so it’s a great way to disinfect the piercing site and help dry out any oozing.
+Saltwater has natural healing properties that kill bacteria, therefore, it’s a great way to disinfect the piercing site and help dry out any oozing.

-- Bring a cup of water to a boil and add a teaspoon of salt
+- Bring a cup of water to boil and add a teaspoon of salt

 - Let it cool down